-O.J. appeal in hands of Nev. court
+O.J.
+Simpson appeal in hands of Nevada Supreme Court

 Las Vegas — O.J.
 Simpson’s appeal for release from a Nevada prison is now up to the state’s Supreme Court.